skramm/spaghetti/docs/spaghetti_options.md

 <br>
 You can also access these strings at runtime with `fsm.getString( some_state/event_enum_value )`.

+* `SPAG_NO_VERBOSE` : If defined, this will mute all warning and error messages on stdout.

 --- Copyright S. Kramm - 2018-2019 ---